 This is a patient in her thirties with fair skin who was concerned with sun damage and freckles.
 She had a Fraxel 1927nm treatment which focuses on the superficial layers of the skin where sun damage and freckles reside.
 The settings used on the Fraxel were high settings, requiring approximately one week of downtime.
 The photos here show her before Fraxel, day 1,3,6,10 and 8 months later.

 Why choose Victorian Cosmetic Institute as your provider of Fraxel laser treatments?

 Victorian Cosmetic Institute has the latest version of the Fraxel laser with the dual wavelengths 1550nm and 1927nm.
 Our staff have been highly trained in Fraxel laser treatments.
-Your treatment will be performed by our doctors and nurses.
+Your treatment will be performed by experienced practitioners.

 Furthermore, we have a wide range of other lasers to choose from for the treatment of your skin.
 This means that we are able to select the best laser for treatment for you.
 Clinics with a limited number of lasers may overly extend the use of one laser to cover their requirements, and this may not an ideal laser for your skin or skin concern.